Compliance

 Education and awareness-raising activities

-Items covered in the Compliance Manual include prevention of bribery, unfair competition, illegal bidding, falsification of financial records, and other corrupt acts, along with health and safety and proper management of working hours.
+The Manual includes measures to prevent corruption, bribery, and other corrupt practices, bid-rigging, cartels, unfair competition, improper accounting, along with provisions for health and safety and proper management of working hours.

 Awareness-raising activities during Compliance Enforcement Month